jordansoftware/jordansoftware/README.md

-<h1 align="center">I'm a passionate Full Stack Developer and a Software Engineering student with experience in building modern web applications.
-I primarily work with JavaScript, TypeScript, React, Node.js, Express.js, MongoDB, and NestJS.
+<h1 align="center">I'm a Full Stack Developer and Software Engineering student.
+I build modern web apps with JavaScript, TypeScript, React, Node.js, Express.js, MongoDB, and NestJS, and also have experience with Java.
+I create clean, responsive UIs with Tailwind CSS and enjoy turning ideas into fast, secure, and seamless web solutions.</h1>

-I also have a solid understanding of Java and use Tailwind CSS to create clean, responsive, and user-friendly interfaces.
-I enjoy transforming ideas into real-world web solutions that are fast, secure, and easy to use, paying close attention to both the frontend and backend to ensure seamless integration.

-Constantly learning and exploring new technologies, I aim to deliver high-quality, scalable, and maintainable applications.</h1>

 ###